emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 I started with Duolingo and gradually started adding resources from there over a few months.
 It was an organic process and I didn't think about it much or plan anything.

 The first addition to Duolingo was the [Coffee Break German podcast](https://coffeebreaklanguages.com/coffeebreakgerman/).
-I love the Coffee Break podcasts and think they're great resources for beginners.
-With Duolingo and Coffee Break, I started growing my vocabulary and awareness of basic grammar enough to begin understanding bits and pieces of  things in German.
+I love the _Coffee Break_ podcasts and think they're great resources for beginners.
+With Duolingo and _Coffee Break_, I started growing my vocabulary and awareness of basic grammar enough to begin understanding bits and pieces of  things in German.

 ### Accidentally starting to learn with comprehensible input

 Sometime in the first few months, I started looking for German music.
 With Spotify's help I stumbled into the German-language "medieval folk" scene (as will happen if one plays a lot of Dungeons and Dragons and listens to playlists called stuff like "Tavern Jams").
 I found a few artists I liked and started bingeing them.
 Nowadays I don't listen to them much... because I know enough German to find the lyrics cringe.
 Such is the price of progress.

-I after a few months of Duolingo and Coffee Break German, I was curious about how well I could understand a German TV series.
+I after a few months of Duolingo and _Coffee Break German_, I was curious about how well I could understand a German TV series.
 I tried out _Dark_ on Netflix.

 I absolutely was not "ready" for a show like _Dark._ Back then, I was not even really A1.
 I got maybe 10-20% of what I heard — English cognates and visual context help.